suryakandshinde/google-ai-hack/README.md

 # Business Scenario/Use Case

-An existing rental car company want to leverage AI/ML and GenAI (Google AI, Vertex AI's and Low-Code/No-Code) capabilities to provide exceptional customer expereince.
+An existing rental car company want to leverage AI/ML and GenAI (Google AI, Vertex AI's and Low-Code/No-Code) capabilities to provide exceptional customer experience.
 The GenAI capabilities will allow customers of the rental car company to complete tasks like booking a car, cancellation etc. with help of GenAI trained Chat Bot.
 The company want to understand customer needs/sentiments and adapt quickly.

-The company also want to leverage their existing IT investments (e.g., APIs/servies that they already have, data and kowledge base) to deliver cutting edge GenAI capabilities in **cost efficient manner**.
+The company also want to leverage their existing IT investments (e.g., APIs/services that they already have, data and knowledge base) to deliver cutting edge GenAI capabilities in **cost efficient manner**.

 Live Demo: [https://genai-demo.onrender.com/site/](https://genai-demo.onrender.com/site/) (deployed on render.com for demo)

 ## Business impact
-- Leverage existing IT investments (APIs, services, content, data etc.) to enable GenAI capabilties
+- Leverage existing IT investments (APIs, services, content, data etc.) to enable GenAI capabilities
-- Easy, Fast and Cost effective integration of AI/ML and GenAI capabilities to generate value for business
+- Easy, Fast and Cost-effective integration of AI/ML and GenAI capabilities to generate value for business
-- Harness the power AI/ML and GenAI to delivery the best customer experience and exceed the customer satisfacton expectation
+- Harness the power AI/ML and GenAI to deliver the best customer experience and exceed the customer satisfaction expectation
 - Uncover the hidden opportunities by leveraging GenAI capabilities
-- Cross sell and upsell servies/offers by understanding customer sentiments
+- Cross sell and upsell services/offers by understanding customer sentiments
 - Retain customer by addressing their concerns before they leave and increase customer loyalty

 ## Solutions/Services Used
 - **Google AI Studio / Gemini** ( **gemini-1.0-pro-001** - [https://aistudio.google.com/app/prompts])
-- **Google Vertex AI Agent/Conversation (Low-Code Chat Assistant)** [https://cloud.google.com/dialogflow/vertex/docs/quick/create-application] - used this loßw-code solution to provide human like experience to user and assist them with various rental services.
+- **Google Vertex AI Agent/Conversation (Low-Code Chat Assistant)** [https://cloud.google.com/dialogflow/vertex/docs/quick/create-application] - used this low-code solution to provide human like experience to user and assist them with various rental services.
 - **Google -  Node.js SDK** (`@google/generative-ai`) - Consume Gemini via Node.js for building REST APIs
-- Langchain `@langchain/google-genai` - Orachestration with with Google AI
+- Langchain `@langchain/google-genai` - Orchestration with Google AI
 - REST API - APIs are developed **NestJS**.
 Google Vertex AI Agent uses these API (TOOL)
 - HTML/CSS - Demo page for hosting Vertex AI Chat UI